KwKKei/power_outage_model_building/README.md

 #### Improvements and Additional Steps:

+According to the accuracy of the training test, it seems it is too low since there are too few features are taken into account.
 To enhance the model's performance, several steps can be taken.
 Feature engineering may involve extracting more meaningful information from existing features or introducing new features that better capture the underlying patterns in the data.
 Hyperparameter tuning allows for optimizing the model's configuration to find the most effective parameters, potentially improving predictive accuracy which we will do in our final model.

 #### Handling Class Imbalance: